TokenBrice/blog/content/posts/2020/yearn-waifus.md

 Yearn is more than Yearn.Finance product itself: it became a template to kickstart a project, sometimes called "fair launch".
 Yearn pioneered the method which stands on three key elements:

 1. **Liquidity Mining Fair Launch**: the initial distribution of the token of the platform (ex: YFI) happens through liquidity mining.
-Supporters can commit stake tokens like yCRV to earn the governance token.
+Supporters can stake tokens like yCRV to earn the governance token.
 2. **Community-Driven Development**: the decisions regarding the development of the project are taken by the community of token holders, through informal and formal (on-chain) votes.
 3. **Pooled Investment Strategies (Vaults)**: the Yearn-inspired projects usually also try to replicate this core feature of Yearn: they offer tokenised investment strategies.
 The vaults are essential for the long-term success of the project past the initial liquidity mining phase.